sajidsarker/sajidsarker.github.io/_posts/2023-02-27-activation-functions.md

 In an extension of my previous post on **neural networks**, I will be detailing the different activation functions used to transform the dot product of our input matrix and weights (parameters), as observations are fed forward through the different layers in a network during training.

-Activation functions covered are those most popularly used,
+Activation functions covered are those most popularly used.

 ### Sigmoid